David Farragut Edwards: Early life and family

 Edwards was born in Jersey City, New Jersey.
-His older brother was Edward I. Edwards was served as Governor of New Jersey from 1920 to 1923 and in the United States Senate from 1923 to 1929.
+His older brother, Edward I. Edwards, served as Governor of New Jersey from 1920 to 1923 and in the United States Senate from 1923 to 1929.

 Coaching career

 In 1897, at Ohio State, Edwards had a 1–7–1 record, the worst in the history of the program.
 He was the first Ohio State Buckeyes football coach to face Michigan.
 In 1898, Edwards took over at Texas and had a 5–1 record that season.
 While at Texas, he unsuccessfully attempted to change the school colors from orange and white to orange and maroon.

 Later life

 Following the 1898 season, Edwards returned to New Jersey, where he was admitted to the bar in 1901, and practiced law in Jersey City.
 He served as New Jersey Supervisor of Inheritance Taxes from 1914 until his death in 1930.
-Edwards died at the age of 58 on December 7, 1930 of "acute indigestion" in at his home in Spring Lake, New Jersey.
+Edwards died at the age of 58, on December 7, 1930, of "acute indigestion" in at his home in Spring Lake, New Jersey.